decentralized-identity/didcomm.org/site/content/protocols/conversation/0.1/readme.md

 license: MIT
 piuri: https://didcomm.org/chat/0.1
 status: Demonstrated
-summary: The Conversation protocol extends the BasicMessage protocol to formalize a pattern for grouping a set of related messages around a specific context or thread.
-This grouping of messages is typically labeled a "conversation" in text-driven chat solutions.
+summary: The Conversation protocol extends the BasicMessage protocol to formalize a pattern for conversational messaging between connected peers.
+A conversation is a collection of messages organized on a time series.
 tags:
   - basicmessage
   - chat
 authors:
   - name: Jorge Flores
     email: jorge@entidad.io